KimmoKAhola/The-IoT-Temperature-Observer/README.md

 - [ ] What purpose does it serve
 - [ ] What insights you think it will give

-# Materials
+# Materials needed

-Sensors used in this example: DHT_11 (temp + humidity).
-Analogue temperature sensor.

-Material: Breadboard, Raspberry pi pico, jumper cables, USB cable

-- [ ] List of material
+- [x] List of material
-- [ ] What the different things (sensors, wires, controllers) do - short specifications
+- [x] What the different things (sensors, wires, controllers) do - short specifications
-- [ ] Where you bought them and how much they cost
+- [x] Where you bought them and how much they cost
+- [ ] Add sum of all material

 | Product | Quantity | Link  | Price (SEK) | Description |
 | :---         |     ---:       |          :--- | ---: | :--- |